Some of the more common skin conditions we see in dogs and cats at the Long Beach Animal Hospital.

 It will be given daily for the rest of your dog’s life

 It is usually given once per day, but in some dogs, especially those with Diabetes Mellitus, the Cushing’s symptoms might not diminish at the once daily dosing and the medication needs to be given twice per day (every 12 hours).
+It always needs to be given with food for proper absorption.
+Some dogs do not absorb this drug even when treated with food.
+In that case, another drug needs to be used.

 This drug has been used to treat this disease for 30 years, and is know by the trade name of Lysodren.
 It selectively destroys the zona fasciculata and reticularis, effectively limiting the amount of cortisol that these areas of the adrenal gland can secrete.
 Pets that are on insulin for diabetes mellitus need to have their mitotane and insulin doses adjusted downwards.
 It should be administered with meals to enhance its absorption.
 This drug is first administered at a loading dose for 7-10 days.